geekiam/website/static/posts/how-to-build-a-netlify-function.md

 * `event` : object contains data on the request
 * `context` : user information when using Identity for user authentication.

-All we do in our function is return a promise. with a status code, message and event information.
+All we do in our function is return a simple [Javascript promise](https://geekiam.io/what-is-a-javascript-promise/ "What Is A Javascript Promise | Geek.I.Am") with a status code, message and event information.

  ```javascript
  return {